RathodVijay9524/jarvis_project/SETUP.md

 - "open calculator"
 - "my name is [Your Name]"
 - "what's the latest news"
+- "send email to test@example.com subject Hello body How are you?"
+- "remind me to call mom in 2 hours"
+- "show my calendar for today"
+- "copy Hello World"
+- "news technology"

 Enjoy your JARVIS AI Assistant! 🤖✨